 It felt like a Recife moment again.

-On Monday night, I was looking for a way to get to Maceió’s bus terminal in order to take the 12:30 p.m. bus to Aracaju the next day.
+On Monday night, I was looking for a way to get to Maceió’s bus terminal to take the 12:30 p.m. bus to Aracaju the next day.
 My Airbnb was technically very close to the terminal but nowhere near a taxi stand or a popular beach hotel.

 Taxis aren’t exactly roaming the streets of Maceió, anyway.